Aliases for PER1 Gene

 GeneCards Summary for PER1 Gene

 PER1 (Period Circadian Clock 1) is a Protein Coding gene.
 Diseases associated with PER1 include Periodic Limb Movement Disorder and Advanced Sleep Phase Syndrome.
-Among its related pathways are Circadian rythm related genes and Influenza A. GO annotations related to this gene include transcription factor binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
+Among its related pathways are Circadian rhythm pathway and Metabolic States and Circadian Oscillators.
+GO annotations related to this gene include transcription factor binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is PER2.

 UniProtKB/Swiss-Prot for PER1 Gene